Baby Universe Nucleation Probability Calculator

 4. Select Compute Probability to see:

-Tip: if the displayed probability is “≈ 0”, the computed value is so small that it is negligible on ordinary numerical scales.
-That is common for physically reasonable parameters.
+If the displayed probability is approximately 0, the computed value is so small that it is negligible on ordinary numerical scales.
+That is common for physically reasonable parameters, because the tunneling factor depends on an exponential.

 The thin-wall approximation treats the bubble as having a sharp boundary.
 Balancing surface and volume contributions gives the critical radius: